HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 Another reason for deploying a sidechain would be to circumvent the consensus building process on a public network needed to launch a new feature and limit the risk when deploying it.
 If the technology deployed on a sidechain had a bug, only the sidechain would be effected but the mainchain would keep functioning as usual, given the initial sidechain protocol is secure.

 We consider sidechains an important technological step to expand the capabilities of blockchain technology and make it suitable for a wider range of use cases.
-This is why we built Zendoo.
+Hence, we are working hard on developing this technology and making it available to the market.

+## Other Sidechain Projects

+POA Sidechains Ethereum network - one paragraph

+smart contract based construction.
+Simpler than protocol level support (true? find out!)

+"Each project deploying the bridge must account for its own validators.
+It’s absolutely necessary for the project(s) to identify the set of individuals/nodes assigned to validate the bridge transactions.
+It’s important to note validators are required as part of any bridge launch."

+Liquid Network, Blockstream

+"The key observation is that any enhancement to Bitcoin Script can be implemented externally by having a trusted federation of mutually distrusting functionaries13 evaluate the script and accept by signing for an ordinary multisignature script.
+That is, the functionaries act as a protocol adaptor by evaluating the same rules we would have wanted Bitcoin to evaluate, but cannot for lack of script enhancements.
+Using this we can achieve a federated peg"

 ## Horizen Sidechains - The Zendoo Protocol